Arthur-Gyulabyan/todo-app-2/.qlerify/command-template.md

 ## Rules
 1. **Scope**
    - Generate code **only for one command** specified in the "Current Command Information".
+   - Crucially, implement the business logic described in the `gwtDescriptions` array within the Command Information.
+This is the primary source for the command's behavior.
    - Do **not** generate, modify, or delete any unrelated files.
    - Do **not** touch entities, read models, queries, or any other domains.
    - Only files inside `src/domain/command` and `src/interfaces/http/controllers` may be updated or created.

 2. **Strictness**
    - All request/response schemas, field names, data types, required properties, and descriptions must come **strictly from the given OpenAPI specification**.
+   - The business logic, validations, and outcomes must come **strictly from the `gwtDescriptions`**.
    - Do not invent fields, structures, or logic not explicitly defined in the spec.
+   - Do not invent logic not explicitly defined in the spec or the GWT descriptions.
    - Only implement logic for commands defined in the **paths** section with HTTP methods.
    - Use only status codes: **200** and **400**.